 - The top import categories (2-digit HS) in 2018 were: knit apparel ($1.7 billion), woven apparel ($246 million), special other (returns) ($93 million), electrical machinery ($79 million), and sugar ($68 million).

 - U.S. total imports of agricultural products from El Salvador totaled $217 million in 2018.
 Leading categories include: coffee, unroasted ($51 million), raw beet & cane sugar ($36 million), sugars, sweeteners, bev bases ($31 million), snack foods ($24 million), and processed fruit & vegetables ($13 million).

-- U.S. imports of services from El Salvador were an estimated $742 million in 2017 (latest data available), 2.6% ($19 million) more than 2016, and 18.2% less than 2007 levels.
+- U.S. imports of services from El Salvador were an estimated $724 million in 2018, 1.8% ($13 million) less than 2017, but 20.8% less than 2008 levels.
 Leading services imports from El Salvador to the U.S. were in the travel, telecommunications, computer, and information services, and transport sectors.

-- No data on El Salvador's FDI in the U.S. are available.
+- El Salvador's FDI in the United States (stock) was $17 million in 2018.
 There is no information on the distribution of El Salvador FDI in the U.S.

 - Sales of services in El Salvador by majority U.S.-owned affiliates were $1.2 billion in 2016 (latest data available).